DIY Craft Project:

 Before going any further, you'll need to see if your fabric (awning, tent, jacket, sail, anything) has been treated with silicone, as nothing will stick permanently to silicone.

-A simple test to see if a fabric has been treated with silicone during manufacture or as an after-market finish, is to try to stick a new label, decal or bumper sticker to the fabric.
+A simple test to see if a fabric has been treated with silicone during manufacture or as an after-market finish is to try to stick a new label, decal or bumper sticker to the fabric.
 While the sticker may not adhere well, if it stays put then it's probably okay to proceed.
-For a thorough test, send for a small sample piece of LetterBank AwnGrip fabric to test, as the material is custom-cut and not returnable.
+For a thorough test, send for a small sample piece of LetterBank GripAwn fabric to test, as the material is custom-cut and not returnable.

 This woven fabric has an extremely aggressive acrylic adhesive on the reverse side, covered in a backing liner until it's ready to apply.
-The LetterBank AwnGrip self-adhesive fabric has been tested on awnings from Canada to Florida for over ten years without any failures reported, even in hurricane-strength winds.
+The LetterBank

-Here's a partial list of ways you can use your LetterBank AwnGrip fabric.
+Here's a partial list of ways you can use your LetterBank

 • Cover over old awning lettering (painted): Measure area to cover and purchase enough fabric to cover.